rydmike/flex_color_scheme/README.md

 On the `HomePage` we have a Flutter SDK `ToggleButtons` UI widget, that allows us the select 4 different `FlexScheme` enum values, it changes the `themeController` accordingly.
-In this case the used enum values we can use are `hippieBlue`, `mallardGreen`, `outerSpace` and the `custom` option.
+The used enum values we can use are `hippieBlue`, `mallardGreen`, `outerSpace` and the `custom` option.

 You can find the simple `ToggleButtons` based enum value selector